Mice and Rats

 • Regularly empty all indoor trash cans and recycling bins

 Rodents reproduce incredibly quickly.
 Before you know it, you have a much larger problem on your hands, one that can lead to a great deal of property damage, unnecessary stress, inconvenience, and even potential health hazards.
 When you suspect you have a rodent infestation, we recommend contacting a professional.
 It’s our responsibility to find the source of the infestation, explain the situation to you, provide options, and treat the problem accordingly.

 INSPECT - Regularly & carefully

-One reason your friends and neighbors trust Aspen Pest Control, is due to our commitment to a job well done.
-Our home protection plan — a favorite of most of our customers — is a quarterly pest control plan that focuses as much on prevention as it does on extermination.
+One reason your friends and neighbors trust Aspen Pest Control is our commitment to a job well done.
+Our Home Protection Plan — a favorite of most of our customers — is a quarterly pest control plan that focuses as much on prevention as it does on extermination.
 Four times per year, we visit your home, inspect your property for pests, identify any problem areas, and treat accordingly based on your needs, preferences, and budget.
 It not only gives our customers peace of mind, it gives them a pest-free lifestyle!

 We take special care to use child- and pet-friendly products wherever possible.
-We have a wide variety of effective products in our arsenal ranging from baits and residual dusts to powerful chrysanthemum derivatives.
-All of our green treatments are 100% guaranteed — and they’re safe for the environment.
+We have various effective products in our arsenal, ranging from baits and residual dust to potent chrysanthemum derivatives.
+All of our green treatments are 100% guaranteed and safe for the environment.

 Mice and rats often won’t stop trying to find ways into your home, food, or garbage.
 The most important thing is to take preventative measures and inspect your home regularly for any signs of rodents.